 Do not remove the radiator cap on a hot engine.
 It can cause scalding coolant to spray out and you could be burned.
 If the engine has been operated within the last 30 minutes, be very careful in removing the radiator cap.
-Failure to comply may result in personal injury, death, equipment or property damage.

 Do not work on the fan with the engine running.
 The engine fan can engage at any time without warning.
 Anyone near the fan when it turns on could be injured.
 Before turning on the ignition be sure that no one is near the fan.
-Failure to comply may result in personal injury, death, equipment or property damage.